Particle Detection Using Magnetic Avalanches in Single-Molecule Magnet Crystals

-Three continuous field scans were performed, the first at high temperature and the rest at low temperature.
-Fig. \ref{fig:rampingfield} shows results from runs 1 and 3.
-Runs 1 and 2 were magnetized in a positive external field and data was taken as the field was ramped from $0$ T to $-1$ T at a rate of $0.025$ T/min.
-Run 3 was magnetized in a negative external field and data was collected as the field was ramped from $0$ T to $+1$ T at the same rate.
+The threshold for triggering an avalanche in Mn$_{12}$-acetate depends on the external field and is difficult to estimate under our conditions, largely because the thermal conductivity of the crystals in the epoxy is unknown.
+As such, we first searched for avalanches by continuously ramping the field opposite of crystal magnetization at a rate of $0.025$ T/min.
+Three of these scans were performed, the first at high temperature and the rest at low temperature.
+FIG. \ref{fig:rampingfield}. shows results from runs 1 and 3.
+Runs 1 and 2 were magnetized in a positive external field and data was taken as the field was ramped from $0$ T to $-1$ T. Run 3 was magnetized in a negative external field and data was collected as the field was ramped from $0$ T to $+1$ T at the same rate.
 We assume a linear fit when converting the hall sensor voltage data to Gauss.
-The parabolic shape is the magnetic hysteresis that arises when sweeping over a wide field range.
+This does not take into account the magnetic hysteresis that arises over our field sweep, so the result is a parabolic shape for the hall sensor data.
 In each scan, an avalanche was observed in both source samples in the $0.3$ T to $0.4$ T reverse field range.
 Note that the control sample did not experience an avalanche in the same range.
-Each jump ranged from $20$ Gauss to $50$ Gauss, clearly above the noise threshold.
-Each jump was also very sharp, a clear difference from the slow rise indicative of magnetic quantum tunneling at this temperature~\cite{Friedman_2010} (fig. \ref{fig:rampingfield} inset).
-In each run, only one large avalanche was observed per sample, indicating that all exposed crystals were affected.
-Small jumps of $\sim10$ Gauss were observed in multiple samples, including the control, in the range above $0.75$ T. Avalanches have been shown to be caused solely by a high reverse field \cite{Chenthesis, PhysRevLett.95.147201}, so these small avalanches, even in shielded crystals, are expected.
-Because they are so small, these avalanches are due to a single crystal randomly undergoing avalanche.
+Each jump ranged from $20$ Gauss to $50$ Gauss, which is the same order of magnitude as is expected for one crystal to completely avalanche assuming perfect alignment ~\cite{Chenthesis} (smaller jumps correspond to misaligned crystals).
+Each jump was also very sharp ($<0.5$ s, see FIG. \ref{fig:constantfield}.), a clear difference from the slow rise indicative of magnetic quantum tunneling at this temperature ~\cite{Friedman_2010} (FIG. \ref{fig:rampingfield}. inset).
+Small jumps of $\sim10$ Gauss were observed in multiple samples, including the control, in the range above $0.75$ T. The energy barrier becomes significantly lower in high external fields (eq 1), leading to the possibility of avalanches caused by lower energy background particles or temperature fluctuations.
+Furthermore, avalanches have been shown to be caused solely by a high reverse field \cite{Chenthesis, PhysRevLett.95.147201}, so these avalanches, even in shielded crystals, are expected.